XavierElon/versus-ui-starter-app/README.md

 ### Connecting to ec2 instance

 - Make sure you have the permissions file.
 It can be found in the s3 bucket 'versus-permissions'.
 The file is 'versus-website-next.pem'
-- Once the permissions file is downloaded in your working directory run `ssh -i "versus-website-next.pem" ec2-user@ec2-52-201-224-249.compute-1.amazonaws.com`
+- Once the permissions file is downloaded in your working directory run `ssh -o StrictHostChecking=no -i "versus-website-next.pem" ec2-user@ec2-3-217-109-159.compute-1.amazonaws.com.compute-1.amazonaws.com`
 - Once SSHed in run `sudo su`

 example env